AlarmingCow/vaccine-hunter/README.md

 # vaccine-hunter
 A thing I made to notify myself that COVID vaccine appointments are available in my area.
+Uses vaccinespotter.org, which is 👌.

 # Setup
 I'm a node.js neophyte, I expect this is probably terrible.